7 Virtual Activities To Do With Your Kids Over Winter Break

 Plus, in addition to being able to take a sneak-peek at the animals’ daily lives, the site hosts quite a few educational videos, supplemental activities like printable coloring pages or word searches, and age-appropriate computer games.

-2. Check out the Smithsonian National Museum of Natural History.
+2. Check out a virtual tour of the Smithsonian National Museum of Natural History.

 The Smithsonian National Museum of Natural History is one of Washington DC’s premier exhibitions.
 Although it remains closed as part of an effort to stop the spread of COVID-19, there’s no reason why you can’t spend some time enjoying all the educational content that it has to offer.